-So literally, the act of CPR is an effort to restart the flow of blood between the heart and the other organs in the body.
+So literally, the act of CPR is an effort to restart the flow of blood between the heart, lungs and the other organs in the body.

 What does CPR aim to Achieve?

-When a casualty goes into cardiac arrest, their heart has stopped working effectively as a pump.
+When a casualty goes into cardiac arrest, their heart stops working effectively as a pump.
 In essence, something's gone wrong with the electrical activity that controls the heart.
-This causes the heart to wobble or shake (known as going into ventricular fibrillation or VF), instead of pumping with the regular beat you're familiar with.
+This causes the heart to wobble or shake (known as going into ventricular fibrillation or VF).
+As a result, it can't pump with the regular beat you're familiar with.

-As a result, the heart fails to pump blood (and hence oxygen) effectively around the body, to the brain and other essential organs.
+If it can't pump effectively, it won't get blood (and hence oxygen) around the body to the brain and other essential organs.
 Without rapid intervention, the casualty will die.

 The purpose of CPR is to artificially keep the heart going.
 That keeps it pumping blood and oxygen around their system, until the underlying problem can be resolved.
 This will usually only be once a defibrillator has been used.

 Effectively, by giving rescue breaths, you are adding oxygen to the casualty's blood.
-And by doing chest compressions, you are working the pump 'from outside the body', forcing it to move the oxygenated blood around the body.
+And by doing chest compressions, you are working the pump 'from outside the body'.
+That forces the heart to move the oxygenated blood around the body.